evanrinehart/algebraic/README.md

 => 5
 ```

-The linked list is a classic structure for seqential data and can be used
+The linked list is a classic structure for sequential data and can be used
 as a stack.

 ```ruby